 Ms. Williams earned her law degree in 2009 from University of California, Berkeley School of Law (Boalt Hall).
 She graduated cum laude from Amherst College in 2003, with a Bachelor of Arts degree in Law, Jurisprudence and Social Thought.
 Before law school, Ms. Williams worked as a television news writer.

-Ms. Williams is a member of the District of Columbia and the California bars, and is admitted to practice before the U.S. Courts of Appeals for the Second, Ninth and Federal Circuits, the U.S. District Court for the Central District of California, and the U.S. Court of Federal Claims.
-Ms. Williams also serves on the firm’s Diversity Committee.
+Ms. Williams is a member of the District of Columbia and the California bars, and is admitted to practice before the U.S. Courts of Appeals for the Second, Ninth and Federal Circuits, the U.S. District Courts for the Northern and Central Districts of California, and the U.S. Court of Federal Claims.
+Ms. Williams also serves on the firm’s Diversity Committee and Associates Committee.

 University of California - Berkeley - 2009 Juris Doctor